Board of Directors

 Sam Whitted, Board Member

-Sam is a native of Coconino County, currently managing the Reed Ranch Northwest of Williams, AZ.
+Sam is an AZ native, managing the Reed Ranch Northwest of Williams, AZ.
 He has worked on this ranch for over 50 years.
 Sam retired as Chief Deputy of the Coconino County Sheriff’s Office after 26 years.
 He was a member the Southwest Area Type One Incident Management Teams, served on a Southwest Area Command Team, served on a National Incident Management Team (NIMO), was Deputy Chief of the Summit Fire District, and has helped teach the Incident Command System for the US Fire Administration Nation Wide.
 Sam has been married to his wife Brenda for 45 years and they have one adult daughter, Amanda.

 Kit Metzger, Board Member